With so many different backpack choices being sold on the market choosing the right backpack for college can be somewhat frustrating.

-Each backpack comes in a different size, and offers its own unique features and design elements to fit your everyday needs.
+Each backpack comes in a different size and offers its own unique features and design elements to fit your everyday needs.

 1. Herschel Supply Pop Quiz Backpack

-Herschel’s Supply Pop Quiz Backpack is a stylish bag that is made from durable canvas/polyester material.
+Herschel’s Supply Pop Quiz Backpack is a stylish bag that is made of durable canvas/polyester material.
 It features a nice front external pocket and a fleece-lined laptop pocket that is designed to fit most laptops up to 15 inches.

 This bag is available in a variety of colors and styles including black, grey, navy, plaid, polka dot and others, and some designs are even available with several Herschel’s wallets that will provide a nice complementary look.
 Whether you need a backpack for school, work or travel Herschel’s supply pop quiz backpack is an excellent option.

 Another excellent bag from Herschel is their Little America Backpack, which is made using 100% polyester material and features a magnetic flap closure and a small exterior pocket for additional storage.
 The bag combines a classic mountaineering style with a modern touch and great functionality.

 Notebooks of up to 17 inches (depending on model) can fit comfortably inside of the backpack and its unisex design makes it a great option for both men and women.

 Each bag comes with the classic Herschel trademark design label and features beautiful contrasting/complementary straps that make the backpacks elegant features stand out.
 For those looking for additional choices, this designer backpack is sold in over two dozen colors/styles to ensure you’ll find a bag that matches your taste and personal expression.